Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Our sense of self partially relies on seeing the difference between our self-knowledge and the knowledge we have of others.
 - E.g. You might value neuroscience but most other people don’t.
 This boundary is what partially defines you.
 - Your individual preferences help define what makes you unique compared to others.
-- Self-reference effect: the enhancement of memory for information processed in relation to the self.
+- *Self-reference effect*: the enhancement of memory for information processed in relation to the self.
 - Medial prefrontal cortex (MPFC) activity increases with self-referential processing.
 - Our judgments about self-descriptions aren’t linked to recall of specific past behaviors or memories.
 - E.g. People with retrograde amnesia are still able to describe themselves as “smart” or “caring” even though they have no autobiographical memories.